Washington City, Cinalia

 She got to the station with two minutes to spare.
 Few people were around, so she could run through the station and arrive at her platform without any trouble.
 The train pulled up as the machine stamped her ticket with the time of departure.

+Must have been raining.
 Sia’s brows furrowed and she looked down.
-She sighed in relief at the sight of her clean boots.
-Personally, she didn’t mind mud, but it would be just her luck to run into a higher-up from her current job.
+She sighed at the sight of the mud coating her boots.
+Personally, she didn’t mind the mud, but it would be just her luck to run into a higher-up from her current job.

 ExplorerTech Industries was a small technology company.
 It was successful, but not well known.
 Sia was surprised she was able to get the job with no prior work experience as a janitor, but she wouldn’t look a gift horse in the mouth.
 Ever since the divorce of her parents, she’d searched for ways to make money.
 Life wasn’t hard, but if it was up to them, she’d end up a 50-year-old virgin who aspired to nothing and traveled nowhere.

 The train bumped around a corner and made Sia’s cheek rub up against the chilled glass.
 She pulled away and took out her phone again.
 She glanced at her trip app and studied the itinerary and calculations.
-For the past three months, Sia has worked at ExplorerTech Industries.
-If she saved every paycheck for the next six months, she’d be able to visit her sister by the new year.
+For the past three months, Sia worked in ExplorerTech Industries.
+She’d calculated that if she saved every paycheck for the next six months, she’d be able to visit her sister by the new year.

 At the time, it hadn’t been much of a loss.
 At eighteen, during a gap year, she was supposed to enjoy herself.
 That was what it was for.
 You enjoyed yourself before you had to suffer through more school and be transformed into the boring replica of the parents who raised you.

 Luckily, no one cared to notice the year was up, and Sia was ready to enact her new plan.
 A gap year in America would be quite different from a gap year in Cinalia.
 She should get to know both her countries, then she could decide where to study and begin her life as a carbon copy, but in order to do that she would need a higher paying job and better financial management.
-In other words, Sia needed a career change.
+The answer was simple: a career change.
 The position in ExplorerTech Industries had been exactly what she needed.

 She closed the trip application and pressed an envelope icon to read over the recent messages sent by her mother and younger sister.

-Call me when your shift ends. -received 7hrs ago
+Call me when your shift ends. -sent 1hr ago

-Did you tell your father I called? -received yesterday at 8 PM
+Did you tell your father I called? -sent yesterday at 8 PM

-Did you do your taxes last year or did your…-received yesterday at 6:50 PM
+Did you do your taxes last year or did your…-sent yesterday at 6:50 PM

-Aaliyah told me to forward the party photos…-received yesterday at 6:45 PM
+Aaliyah told me to forward the party photos…-sent yesterday at 6:45 PM

 Your grandma misses you.
-Everyone looks for…-received yesterday at 4:29 PM
+Everyone looks for…-sent yesterday at 4:29 PM

-Make any new friends? -received yesterday at 11:55 AM
+Make any new friends? -sent yesterday at 11:55 AM

-Did you tell your father I called? -received yesterday at 8 PM
+Did you tell your father I called? -sent yesterday at 8 PM

 What does she mean, did I tell him she called?
 Did she tell me to?
 Are they fighting again?
 Ugh.
 I don’t want to be in the middle of another fight between them.

-The relationship between her mother and father became amicable after all their time apart.
+The relationship between her mother and father became amicable after all the years apart.
 Sia could almost forget about all their past bickering.
-The online video calls they exchanged throughout the six years started out strained, but transformed into a seemingly healthy, yet still distant relationship.
+The online video calls they exchanged throughout the six years apart started out strained, but transformed into a seemingly healthy, yet still distant, relative relationship.
 It could be because they didn’t have to see each other every day.
 It could be because her mother finally felt fulfilled and cared for back home with people she’d grown up with.
 She could finally relax in the arms of her first love without shame.

 Sia couldn’t understand how she was related to such irritating two-faced people.
 These days her father didn’t pay much attention to her.
 He confirmed she was alive, made sure she did her chores, and kept the kitchen stocked with food she could consume while he was gone.
 His wife paid even less attention to her than him.